Blue Beetle: Ted Kord

 The replacement Blue Beetle created by Charlton Comics, and later published by Americomics and DC Comics, is Ted Kord, a former student of Dan Garrett, a genius-level inventor and a gifted athlete.
 Kord and Garrett were investigating Kord's uncle Jarvis when they learned Jarvis was working to create an army of androids to take over Earth.
 Garrett changed into Blue Beetle, but was killed in battle.
 As he died, he passed on to Kord the responsibility of being Blue Beetle, but was unable to pass on the mystical scarab.

-Ted had the scarab for some time, but never used it.
-He carried it during the Crisis on Infinite Earths when he was chosen by the Monitor to protect the multiple Earths, but it only reacted when he was attacked; it did not give him superpowers.
+Kord held the scarab for some time, but never used it.

-During the "Death of Superman" saga, the Blue Beetle and the other JLA members tried to stop Doomsday's path of destruction.
-Doomsday displayed his near-invulnerability and, while brutally defeating the League, put the Blue Beetle into a coma.
-Upon recovery, he continued his tenure with the JLA as well as its offshoot, Extreme Justice.

-Blue Beetle discovered a renewed Checkmate organization led by Maxwell Lord, with a database containing information on every metahuman on Earth.
-He was captured and executed with a single gunshot to the head.
-Before dying, he had used the scarab in an attempt to contact Captain Marvel, but was forced to leave it with the wizard Shazam in the Rock of Eternity when the wizard sent him back to Earth.
+In the series Countdown to Infinite Crisis, Blue Beetle discovers a renewed Checkmate organization led by Maxwell Lord, with a database containing information on every metahuman on Earth.
+He is captured by Lord and executed with a single gunshot to the head.
+Blue Beetle was resurrected following The New 52 continuity reboot.

-Some time later, Booster Gold, along with Jaime, Dan, and the Black Beetle in the guise of a Blue Beetle from the future, travels back in time to rescue Kord moments before his death.